What does the emoji mean? Are they beneficial? Emoji are ideograms and smileys used in electronic messages and web pages.

 Emoji (singular emoji, plural emoji or emojis) have become an acceptable way of communication these days.
 Everyone uses them in tweets and chats on various platforms.

-- According to CNBC, World Emoji Day is the brainchild of Jeremy Burge who created it in 2014.
+- Who Started Emoji Day?
+According to CNBC, World Emoji Day is the brainchild of Jeremy Burge, who created it in 2014.
 Jeremy Burge is the London-based founder of Emojipedia. (en.wikipedia.org)

-- The purpose of this holiday is to celebrate the emoji – a small digital picture or icon that represents an idea, concept or emotion in electronic communications. (holidayscalendar.com)
+- Why Do We Celebrate Emoji Day?
+The purpose of this holiday is to celebrate the emoji – a small digital picture or icon representing an idea, concept or emotion in electronic communications. (holidayscalendar.com)

-- There are new emojis (both emoji and emojis are acceptable plural forms of the word) developed every year. (nationaldaycalendar.com)
+- What Is World Emoji Day?
+New emojis (both emoji and emojis are acceptable plural forms of the word) are developed yearly. (nationaldaycalendar.com)

-- Gifted by the Nippon Telegraph and Telephone company in 2016, New York’s Museum of Modern Art acquired the 176 original 12-by-12 pixel designs for the original set of emojis, displaying them alongside its modern and expanded equivalents. (theguardian.com)
+- Gifted by the Nippon Telegraph and Telephone company in 2016, New York’s Museum of Modern Art acquired the 176 original 12-by-12 pixel designs for the initial emojis, displaying them alongside its modern and expanded equivalents. (theguardian.com)

 - World Emoji Awards held, where votes were counted for Best New Emoji, Most Anticipated Emoji, Excellence in Emoji, and Emoji of the Year. (checkiday.com)

-- The biggest brands in the world have recognised that 95% of humans online have used emojis and implemented the language into their marketing efforts. (circaedu.com)
+- The most prominent brands worldwide have recognised that 95% of humans online have used emojis and implemented the language into their marketing efforts.

-- The three verticals that make the most use of emojis in their marketing email subject lines are Music & Audio, Food & Beverage, and Entertainment, but the usage levels for those first two industries eclipse the rest, appearing at more than twice the rate of any other vertical. (braze.com)
+- The three verticals that use emojis most in their marketing email subject lines are Music & Audio, Food & Beverage, and Entertainment.
+Still, the usage levels for those first two industries eclipse the rest, appearing at more than twice the rate of any other vertical.
+Source: braze.com

-- Emails that use emojis in their subject lines see unique open rates that are a full 28% lower than the average unique open rate for marketing emails. (braze.com)
+- Emails that use emojis in their subject lines see unique open rates 28% higher than the average open rate for marketing emails.
+Source: braze.com

 - There’s an emoji course.
-In this free course, you will learn about the benefits and challenges of meeting people from different cultures.
+This free course will teach you about the benefits and challenges of meeting people from different cultures.
 And how language and human communities shape each other. (open.edu)